jmagman/flutter-wiki/Issue-hygiene.md

 By extension, "unlicking the cookie" means indicating to the rest of the team that you are not actually going to work on the bug after all, e.g. by unassigning the bug from yourself.

-When a bug is assigned, it should also have a specific release milestone (one of the milestones that refers to a specific month), or the "No specific schedule" milestone (if it's not yet clear when the work will be complete).
-Be conservative in assigning release milestones.
-It is infinitely preferable for a bug to be fixed earlier than expected than it is for it to slip from release to release.

 ## File bugs for everything